redis/docs/content/develop/data-types/probabilistic/bloom-filter.md

 memory_with_sets = capacity*(192b + value)
 ```

-For a set of IP addresses, for example, we would have around 40 bytes (320 bits) per element, which is considerably higher than the 20 bits per element we need for a Bloom filter with 0.01% precision.
+For a set of IP addresses, for example, we would have around 40 bytes (320 bits) per element, which is considerably higher than the 19.170 bits per item we need for a Bloom filter with 0.01% precision.

 ## Bloom vs. Cuckoo filters